Many sunscreens are labeled with an expiration date but can you use out of date sunscreen?

 Protect the sunscreen by wrapping the containers in towels or keeping them in the shade.
 Sunscreen containers can also be kept in coolers while outside in the heat for long periods of time.

-We also know that personal care products go bad faster if they are kept open to the air or contaminated when fingers are dipped into them.
-Frankly, to complicate matters, packaging of a sunscreen product also impacts stability.
+We also know that personal care products go bad faster, per the FDA, if they are kept open to the air or contaminated when fingers are dipped into them.
+Frankly, to complicate matters, in this scientific study on sunscreen stability, packaging of a sunscreen product also impacts stability.
 Basically, when in doubt, start with a fresh sunscreen.

 Chemical sunscreens break down faster than mineral sunscreens.